-Eligible applicants with informal AIR will be awarded a reconstruction in place or relocation award, depending on whether the home is located within or outside the floodplain.
+For E eligible applicants with informal AIR, the Program will follow its reconstruction and relocation policies. will be awarded a reconstruction in place or relocation award, depending on whether the home is located within or outside the floodplain.
 If the applicant's property is located in the floodplain, the applicant will be offered a relocation award consistent with program policies for relocation.
 If the home is not located in a 100-year floodplain, the AIR will be demolished and a program model home will be reconstructed in place.